apache/celix/documents/getting_started/using_services_with_c.md

 The return value is used as a way of handling errors and is also needed to be able to make remote services (e.g. to be able to handle remote exceptions).

 The first argument of a service function should be the service handle and if there is a result the last argument should be a output parameter (either pre allocated (e.g. double *) or not (e.g. double **)).
+If the caller is not the owner of the output argument, a const pointer should be used (e.g. const char**).
-It is also possible to create typedef of the pointer to the service struct (e.g. typedef struct example_service *example_service_pt), but this is not needed.
+It is also possible to create typedef of the pointer to the service struct (e.g. typedef struct example_struct example_t), but this is not needed.

-If you do not create typedefs with pointers it is easier to include service struct in an parent struct (without memory allocation) and also make it's possible to use the const on the struct instead of the pointer.
+In the Celix code base there are still service which uses a typedef with a pointer (e.g. typedef struct example_struct* example_struct_pt).
+This should be avoided, because it is not possible to create the const pointer of those typedefs and it is not possible to include those typedef inside a existing struct without the needed for an additional malloc.

 ### Semantic Versioning